banner

 Northern Territory

-The 2024-25 Territory Budget is scheduled to be handed down on Tuesday, 14 May.
+The 2025-26 Territory Budget will be handed down in May.

-The next Northern Territory Election is scheduled for Saturday 24 August 2024.
+The last Northern Territory Election was on 24 August 2024.

 Queensland

-The next Queensland Election is scheduled for Saturday 26 October 2024.
+The last Queensland Election was on 26 October 2024.

 Queensland Administrative Arrangements Orders were most recently made on 18 December 2023.